 If you want to publish your bot in the G Suite Marketplace, you will need to use an HTTP or Cloud Pub/Sub endpoint.

 If you just want a quick bot for you or your workgroup to use, and you're not using an existing remote implementation, you can write the bot directly in Apps Script.
 This doesn't require any authentication (since Apps Scripts always run in the context of an authorized user).

 Bots that asynchronously inject messages do so using the Google Chat REST API.
 To make calls the this API, bots must authenticate using a service account.

 - Simple, synchronous HTTP bots that only send information back in the HTTP POST response.

 Simple synchronous HTTP bots

 Other types of bots

 All other bots, unless they are implemented in Apps Script, need to use service accounts so that they can authenticate their inbound messages.

-This section describes several of the key architectures used to implement chat bots for Hangouts Chat, using the endpoint types described above.
+This section describes several of the key architectures used to implement chat bots for Google Chat, using the endpoint types described above.